 Come together in person to make beautiful music with young musicians from all over the region in our chamber music program for strings, woodwinds, harp, and piano!

 Register for both, save 10% on 2nd week!

-Small Ensemble program for strings, harp, and piano
+Small Ensemble program for strings, woodwinds, harp, and piano

 Make music together again!
-There’s nothing like playing music with friends, and this summer program provides the perfect opportunity for students of piano, harp, and strings to share and learn great classical music.
+There’s nothing like playing music with friends, and this summer program provides the perfect opportunity for students of piano, harp, strings, and woodwinds to share and learn great classical music.

 Whether you are new to chamber music or have been enjoying it for years, you will benefit greatly from the program.
 In addition to expert guidance by our skilled faculty coaches, you’ll enjoy a well-rounded week of valuable classes that will make you a better musician!
 Ensembles and music will be different each week, so sign up for one or both to customize your experience.

 Ensemble performances will be video recorded at the end of each week, and combined into a keepsake program to share with family and friends.